faqs

-How do I schedule a session?
+how do i schedule a session?

 You can grab a spot on my online calendar to have a free phone call with me.
 If it feels like we're a good fit, we can schedule a session.
 I like starting with a free phone call because I want you to feel really good about becoming a paying client.
 Paying for a session only to discover you’re not connecting with the therapist is a real bummer.

-Do I have to live in Austin to work with you?
+do i have to live in austin to work with you?

 Nope!
 I am licensed in the state of Texas, so if that's where you are, I can work with you.

-What format are therapy sessions?
+what format are therapy sessions?

 I offer therapy through telehealth (audio/video) and in-person.
 Occasional audio only sessions are available to accommodate travel schedules, technology issues, etc.

-What can I expect in a therapy session?
+what can i expect in a therapy session?

 You can expect to set aside 50 minutes for each session unless we discuss a different session length ahead of time.
 From there, it may look different for everyone based on their needs.